Dodgers–Giants rivalry: Marichal–Roseboro incident

 Marichal did not face the Dodgers again until spring training on April 3, 1966.
 In his first at bat against Marichal since the incident, Roseboro hit a three-run home run.
-Giants General Manager Chub Feeney approached Dodgers General Manager Buzzy Bavasi to attempt to arrange a handshake between Marichal and Roseboro; however, Roseboro declined the offer.
+Giants general manager Chub Feeney approached Dodgers general manager Buzzy Bavasi to attempt to arrange a handshake between Marichal and Roseboro; however, Roseboro declined the offer.
 Years later, Roseboro stated that he was retaliating for Marichal having thrown at Wills.
-He explained that Koufax would not throw at batters for fear of hurting them due to the velocity of his pitches so, he decided to take matters into his own hands.
+He explained that, due to the benches being warned, he did not want to risk Koufax getting ejected or suspended in the middle of a pennant race and decided to take matters into his own hands.
 He further stated that his throwing close to Marichal's ear was, "standard operating procedure", as a form of retribution.

 Dodgers fans were angry at Marichal for several years after the violent incident, and reacted unfavorably when he was signed by the Dodgers in 1975.
 However, by this time Roseboro had forgiven Marichal, and personally appealed to the fans to calm down.
 After years of bitterness, Roseboro and Marichal became close friends in the 1980s, getting together occasionally at Old-Timers games, golf tournaments, and charity events.
 Roseboro also personally appealed to the Baseball Writers' Association of America not to hold the incident against Marichal after it passed him over for election to the Hall of Fame two years in a row.
 Marichal was elected in 1983, and thanked Roseboro in his induction speech.
 When Roseboro died in 2002, Marichal served as an honorary pallbearer and told the gathered, "Johnny's forgiving me was one of the best things that happened in my life.
 I wish I could have had John Roseboro as my catcher."